Tuesday, 30 September 2025

-Chapter 7 : The Sixth Star or Splendour of the Crown of Goodness of the MOTHER OF GOD
+Chapter 9 : The Eighth Star or Splendour of the Crown of Goodness of the MOTHER OF GOD

-She is a true model of generosity towards her children
+She is the strong and valiant defender of her children

 Continuing our translation of the 1845 reprint of Fr François Poiré’Triple Crown of the Mother of God (1643 French edition).